Two Gram Sodium Diet

 Sodium (salt) is a mineral found in many foods.
 We need sodium for important bodily functions such as muscle contraction and water balance.
 On a 2 gram (2,000 milligrams [mg]) sodium diet you will be limiting the amount of high-sodium foods that you eat.

 Why Limit Sodium Intake?

 A low-sodium diet can prevent or lower high blood pressure , and prevent and improve edema (water retention), which can occur with conditions such as heart failure and kidney disease.
-The foods highest in sodium include table salt (about 50% sodium), processed foods, condiments, seasonings, convenience foods, and preserved foods.
-Just one teaspoon of salt has 2,400 milligrams (mg) of sodium.
+The foods highest in sodium include table salt (about half sodium), processed foods, condiments, seasonings, convenience foods, and preserved foods.
+Just 1 teaspoon of salt has 2,400 milligrams (mg) of sodium.

 Food Choices on a Two Gram Sodium Diet

 |Fats and Oils|

 - Make fresh fruits and vegetables, and minimally processed whole grains (such as old-fashioned oats, brown rice, whole grain pasta, barley, bulgur, and whole-wheat couscous) the base of your diet.